jaleeldgk/local_AI_code_assistant_tutorial/README.md

 2. **Enable API server in LMStudio:**
    - Select the arrow tab (Local Server) on the left.
    - Click "Start Server".
+   - Ensure similar settings in the Server window as in point 5 above.

 3. **Install Continue.dev plugin for VSCode (also available in Jetbrains):**
    - Go to `View` -> `Extensions`.